ktorch/ktorch/docs/vectors.rst

 Retrieving tensor pointers
 **************************

-To retrieve individual tensor pointer(s) from a vector, the same :func:`tensor` function can extract pointers from a given vector and optional indices.
+Use the:func:`tensor` function to extract pointers from a given vector and optional indices.

 .. function:: tensor(vec) -> tensor pointers
 .. function:: tensor(vec;ind) -> tensor pointer(s)